sfc-gh-boconnor/government_hackathon/README.md

     ![Images](assets/image-6.png)

 -   Download the following file and add it to the home directory.
 This file specifies which packages are needed to run the app.
+You will not need to specify a folder name in this exercise.

     [enviroment.yml](https://github.com/sfc-gh-boconnor/government_hackathon/tree/main/environment.yml)

     ![alt text](assets/image-8.png)

+#### Running the Streamlit app

+- Navigate to the Projects menu
-- In the Projects area, click on Streamlit
+- Click on Streamlit

-- You should ses a new streamlit app appear called **Policy Change Simulator**
+- Click on **Policy Change Simulator**

     ![Image](assets/image-7.png)